-Finally, let us insist once more on the necessity to develop formal results to enhance our understanding of empiric results.
-It makes no doubt that experiments bring much understanding and intuition on phenomena of interest.
-In our case, these first steps were presented in [8, 18].
-The need for a deeper understanding of what happens during these experiments, and the need of rigor of course, did lead to several approaches to analyze them.
-The main ones in our context are developed in [29, 30, 33, 24, 88].
-They both rely on mean-field approximations, but with slightly different points of view.
-We extended them here, and we gave the details of the underlying approximations and assumptions.
-Such an approach is definitively rigorous, but is is not formal.
-Obtaining exact results with formal methods, or even approximate results with formal methods, would be another improvement.
-Some results begin to appear in this direction [17], but much remains to be done and the task is challenging.
+Finally, let us insist once more on the necessity of developing formal results to enhance our understanding of empiric results.
+It makes no doubt that experiments (in our case first obtained in [7, 20]) bring much understanding and intuition on phenomena of interest.
+The need for rigor and for a deeper understanding of what happens during these experiments is however strong.
+It led to several approaches to analyze them.
+The main ones in our context are developed in [30, 31, 34, 25, 96].
+They all rely on mean-field approximations, and we gave here the details of the underlying approximations and assumptions.
+Such an approach is definitively rigorous, but is not formal.
+Obtaining exact results, or even approximate results, with formal methods would be another improvement.
+Some results begin to appear in this direction [19], but much remains to be done and the task is challenging.